I've selected the top portable air conditioners to keep you cool this summer – and there's one to suit every budget

 Heavy

 The Russell Hobbs RHPAC11001 stands out with its 4-in-1 functionality, allowing it to serve as an air conditioner, fan, dehumidifier, and heater.
-This versatility could potentially offer better value for your money, as it can keep your space cool in summer and warm in winter, making it a practical year-round solution that just keeps on giving.
+This versatility could potentially offer better value for your money, as it can keep your space cool in summer and warm in winter, making it a practical year-round solution.

-While it's heavier than some alternatives, making it less portable, the Russell Hobbs RHPAC11001 boasts good build quality, easy-to-use controls, and an unobtrusive design that can be desirable for many.
-It just falls short of the MeacoCool MC Series because of its heavier weight and more affordable price tag, and to the AEG Comfort 6000 in terms of cooling power.
-However, if those models are out of stock, this unit remains a strong investment for effective cooling and year-round versatility.
+While it's heavier than some alternatives, making it less portable, the Russell Hobbs RHPAC11001 boasts good build quality, easy-to-use controls, and an unobtrusive design.
+It just falls short of the MeacoCool MC Series because of its heavier weight and less affordable price tag, and compared to the AEG Comfort 6000 in terms of cooling power.

-Read our full Russell Hobbs RHPAC11001 Portable Air Conditioner review for more details.
+Read the full Russell Hobbs RHPAC11001 Portable Air Conditioner review for more details.

 Specifications